-To know more about the ceramic pottery, I decided to have a talk with her.
-And also, we discussed about her inspiration behind ceramic pottery, challenges faced, achievements, customer preference and how much effort was taken to complete each product.
+To know more about the wood craft, I decided to talk to him and understand many More thing which the outside world does not know.
+And, we discussed about howMuch effort was taken by each craftsperson to complete each product.
+About this